jihoonson/druid/docs/ingestion/native-batch.md

 With `single-dim` partitioning, the parallel index task runs in 3 phases, i.e., `partial dimension distribution`, `partial segment generation`, and `partial segment merge`.
+The first phase is to collect some statistics to find the best partitioning and the other 2 phases are to create partial segments and to merge them, respectively, as in hash-based partitioning.
-In the `partial dimension distribution` phase, the parallel index task splits the input data and assigns them to sub tasks as in with hash-based partitioning.
+- In the `partial dimension distribution` phase, the parallel index task splits the input data and assigns them to sub tasks (currently one split for each input file or based on `splitHintSpec` for `DruidInputSource`).
 Each sub task reads the assigned split and builds a histogram for `partitionDimension`.
-The parallel index task collects those histograms and finds the best range-based partitioning based on `partitionDimension` to evenly distribute rows across partitions.
+The parallel index task collects those histograms from sub tasks and finds the best range-based partitioning based on `partitionDimension` to evenly distribute rows across partitions.
 Note that either `targetRowsPerSegment` or `maxRowsPerSegment` will be used to find the best partitioning.
-The remaining 2 phases are similar to those in the parallel index task with hash-based partitioning.
+- In the `partial segment generation` phase, the parallel index task spawns new sub tasks to create partial segments.
+Eash sub task reads a split created as in the previous phase, partitions rows based on the partitioning found in the previous phase, and creates partial segments from them.
+The created partial segments are stored in local storage of the middleManager or the indexer.
-The sub tasks will create partial segments in the `partial segment generation` phase which will be shuffled based on the value of `partitionDimension`, so that the rows falling in the same range partition are sent to the same sub task.
-Finally, each sub task merges partial segments into the final segments and push them to the deep storage.
+- In the `partial segment merge` phase, the parallel index task spawns a new set of sub tasks to merge the partial segments created in the previous phase.
+Here, those partial segments are shuffled based on the value of `partitionDimension`; each sub task reads the segments falling in the same partition of the same range from multiple middleManagers/indexers and merges them to create the final segments.
+Finally, they push the final segments to the deep storage.

+> Because the task with single-dimension range partitioning makes two passes over the input
+> in `partial dimension distribution` and `partial segment generation` phases,
+> the task may fail if the input changes in between the two passes.

 ### HTTP status endpoints